theNewDynamic/minjinlee.com/_posts/2016-12-09-publishers-weekly-spring-2017-announcements-literary-fiction.md

 Kensington

 Miramar Bay by Davis Bunn (Mar.
 28, hardcover, $19.95, ISBN 978-1-4967-0829-8).
 When Connor Larkin boards a late night bus in downtown L.A., he’s not sure where he’s going.
-Putting his acting career—and his fianc&eacute;e—on hold, he finds himself stepping into the sleepy seaside town of Miramar Bay—where one woman inspires him to rethink all of his choices.
+Putting his acting career—and his fiancée—on hold, he finds himself stepping into the sleepy seaside town of Miramar Bay—where one woman inspires him to rethink all of his choices.

 Knopf